There are 14 national park service sites in Texas as of 2019. None of these sites are shared with any other state.

 Padre Island National Seashore

-This national seashore is located on the Southern coast of Texas.
+This national seashore is located on the southern coast of Texas.
 It is located in Padre Island near Corpus Christi.
 The island is best known for its beaches and a spot for vacationing college students.
 The site measures at over 130,000 acres and features a long beach that is highly preserved.
-Majority of the property is untouched and had been preserved from its primitive form.
+The majority of the property is untouched and had been preserved from its primitive form.
 However, there are also camping sites near this national seashore and most of the beaches are accessible via 4WD vehicles only.

 Since it was established in 1962, an average of nearly 667,000 tourists visits the site each year.

 Palo Alto Battlefield National Historical Park